Finiteness of nonzero degree maps between three-manifolds: Introduction

-In \cite{BRW}, Michel Boileau, Hyam Rubinstein and Shicheng Wang asked the question: \begin{question} Does every orientable closed $3$-manifold dominate at most finitely many irreducible $3$-manifolds supporting none of the geometries $\Sph$, $\Sft$, or $\Nil$? \end{question}
+\begin{question} Does every orientable closed $3$--manifold dominate at most finitely many irreducible homeomorphically distinct $3$--manifolds which support none of the geometries $\Sph$, $\Sft$, or $\Nil$? \end{question}

-Note that any orientable closed $3$-manifold supporting the geometry $\Sph$, $\Sft$, or $\Nil$ dominates infinitely many homeomorphically distinct $3$-manifolds supporting the same geometry.
-Combined with known results for geometric targets, Theorem \ref{main-dominate} completes a positive answer to Question \ref{questionBRW}, (cf. Section \ref{Sec-geomPieces} for details).
-With a little extra effort, we can also deduce the following corollary, which in particular answers an earlier question of Yongwu Rong \cite[Problem 3.100]{Ki}:
+Note that any orientable closed $3$--manifold which supports the geometry $\Sph$, $\Sft$, or $\Nil$ dominates infinitely many homeomorphically distinct $3$--manifolds, which support the same geometry.
+Combined with known results for geometric targets, Theorem \ref{main-dominate} completes a positive answer to Question \ref{questionBRW}, (see Section \ref{Sec-geomPieces} for details).
+Moreover, we derive the following corollary, which answers an earlier question of Y.~Rong \cite[Problem 3.100]{Ki}: